Summer at Far Brook

 At Silverquicken Solvers Camp, kids are immersed in a fun fantasy world where they’re transformed into superheroes!
 They crack tough puzzles, decipher hidden codes, play active games and outwit opponents on magical adventures to save the fictional Silverquicken School and ultimately the world!
 Every day, campers will create, solve, and play—and exercise problem-solving and teamwork skills in a relaxed, safe setting.
 Perfect for curious, imaginative kids who love brainteasers, escape rooms, and mysteries.

-Fiber Arts ◊ Far Brook Faculty – Wendy Bassin
+Anime and Manga ◊ Far Brook Faculty – Laneta Lafayette

 My First Lemonade Stand ◊ SPARK Business Academy